 Matthieu Gissler, translator to Swiss High German

 Well, what are the results of our work with the volunteer translators?
 To date, we have the Vivaldi browser completely translated into 38 languages.
 In addition, we have 72 languages on the Weblate server which are not yet complete but work is in progress.
 It should be noted that 29 of them are not supported in Chromium.

 But this, of course, is not the limit.
 With help from our users, we can do much more.
-If you’d like to take part in the translation of the browser into your language post in the comments below and we’ll get in touch with you through the forum.
+If you’d like to take part in the translation of the browser into your language send a message to [email protected].
 Together we can create a truly unique browser, the best in the world!